Risk Less When Betting – How to Do It

-Matched betting is a low-risk wagering strategy, and, like arb betting, is thought of as a way to make guaranteed profits.
+Matched betting is a low-risk wagering strategy, and, like arb betting, is thought of as a way to make your game more fun.
 It’s also called ‘No-Risk Betting’, or ‘Bonus Hunting’.
-The goal of matched betting is to use free bet promotions and similar offers to cover all your bases, ensuring that you’ll make a profit somewhere!
+The goal of matched betting is to use free bet promotions and similar offers to cover all your bases, and allowing you to risk less!

 The kind of offers you’re looking for match your bet 100%.
 These are quite common at different sportsbooks, with many offering new players unique rewards.

-How can a matched betting strategy help you risk less and make a profit?
+How can a matched betting strategy help you risk less?
 The point of matched betting is to cancel out the risk of a back bet, or a traditional bet.
 You’ll need to place both a back and a lay bet against the outcome of an event, removing the risk.
-In other words, you win, no matter the eventual result of the event.

 We’ll start at the beginning.
 You’re about to join a bookie and get your free bet bonus.
 The offer you get will depend on the bookie you join.
 For example, your free bet bonus could consist of multiple preset bets, or you could break it up any way you choose.

 With all the requirements met, you’ll finally have your free bet to use for your matched bet.
-You’re essentially using the bookies ‘money’ to place your wager, but you’re the one who gets to keep the winnings.
-As with arb betting, you’ll need to place both a lay and a back bet, but this time it’s the free bet that generates the profit, rather than the difference in the odds.
+You’re essentially using the bookies reward to place your wager, but you’re the one who gets to keep the winnings.
+As with arb betting, you’ll need to place both a lay and a back bet, but this time it’s the free bet that you will make the most of, rather than the difference in the odds.

-As you get more familiar with this strategy, you’ll find that shopping around for free bets at different bookies can work in your favour.
+As you get more familiar with this strategy, you’ll find that shopping around for free bets at different bookies can be a good idea.

 Pros and Cons of Matched Betting

 As with any betting strategy, matched betting has both pros and cons.
-For example, there’s a low risk-to-profit factor, which is a definite advantage.
-At the same time, players stand the chance of making a costly mistake or even getting their accounts limited on betting sites where they use it.
+For example, there’s a low risk factor, which is a definite advantage.
+At the same time, players stand the chance of making a mistake or even getting their accounts limited on betting sites where they use it.

 Here are our pros and cons of using matched betting as a wagering strategy: